 If a proposal is vetoed, it may be further discussed and re-presented for voting.
 Should a proposal be vetoed three times, it is escalated to the next bi-annual meeting for further discussion.

-Twice per year the TSC will meet for a standard-agenda meeting.
-This meeting will be timed to occur before the TSC reports to the Bitcoin Association Exec Committee are due, and the output of this meeting will be used to feed into that report.
+Once per year the TSC will meet for a standard-agenda meeting.
+The meeting will be timed to occur before the TSC reports to the Bitcoin Association Exec Committee are due, and the output of this meeting will be used to feed into that report.
+The meeting will also serve as a strategical planning session for the following year and to input in the longer strategic plan.

 The typical agenda for this meeting is as follows: